Last updated on March 21st, 2019

 SeaWorld San Diego Rides

-They have a bunch of different rides available for every age level.
+The rides at SeaWorld in San Diego are available for every age level.
 I found that you have to be over 42 inches to get on the majority of them.
-Under that and you are stuck on toddler rides.
+Under that and you are stuck on toddler rides, that go in circles.
 That’s not all bad news.
 They have a fantastic Sesame Street play area for kids.
 It’s centrally located in the park and is an excellent way for the kids to burn off some steam.

 The Extra Encounters